Zeta under the Crnojevići

-Zeta (Зета) was one of the South Slavic medieval polities that existed between 1356 and 1496, whose territory encompassed parts of present-day Montenegro and northern Albania.
-The Crnojević noble family ruled the Zeta from 1451 until 1496.
-The state included parts of modern Montenegro and parts of modern Albania.
+Zeta (Зета) was one of the Serbian medieval polities that existed between 1371 and 1496, whose territory encompassed parts of present-day Montenegro and northern Albania.
+The Crnojević noble family ruled the Principality of Zeta from 1451 until 1496.

 Background

 In 1421, before his death and under the influence of his mother Jelena, Balša III passed the rule of Zeta to Serbian Despot Stefan Lazarević.
 Despot Stefan fought the Republic of Venice and regained Bar in mid-1423, and in 1424 his nephew Đurađ Branković regained Drivast and Ulcinium (Ulcinj).
 With the death of Despot Stefan in 1427, his nephew Đurađ inherited the rule of Serbia.

 History

 Ascent to power

 The most important roles in establishing this family's rule in Zeta were played by Stefan I Crnojević (1451–1465) and his son Ivan (1465–1490).
 Ivan's son Đurađ Crnojević (1490–1496) was the last ruler from this dynasty.